pydanny/pydanny-event-notes/Pycon2008/MPI_Clustering.rst

 More CPUs
 =========

- * Some algorthms take weeks
+ * Some algorithms take weeks
  * Need runs over many sets of data
  * Problem if your resources are limited